iamjain11/nodejs-api-server-typescript-es6/README.md

     3. using tsc:
         $ tsc
         $ node dist/
-    4. using launch in visual studio code
+    4. using launch in visual studio code:
         Launch Program